Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 With v7, the same mechanism is applied to GSM-Symbolic-derived verified external-source raw ordered trajectory records.

 With v8, the same mechanism is applied to direct GSM-Symbolic public benchmark record mappings.

+With v9, the same mechanism is applied to direct GSM-Symbolic answer-trace mappings.

 ---